johnnylarner/pandas-polars-pyspark/README.md

     pytest tests --cov=src --cov-report=html --cov-report=term

 and have a look at the `htmlcov` folder, after the tests are done.

+We use the `Moto` package to mock our `boto3` services.
+You can find the configuration of our mock s3 bucket in the `conftest.py` file.
+If you have IO dependent tests, you can try using the data made available over the `s3_data_uri` fixture.

+If you need to create more data, you can either do it inline via the boto3 client from the `s3` fixture or create another fixutre similar to the `s3_data` fixture.

 ### Distribution Package